 The 34 IO can be configured to support one function, one function replicated several times, or multiple functions.
 For example: "UART" has 8 UART channels, while the "ORB2" has 8 channels with 4 different functions.
 A real space saver when you need to have some Manchester to go with your UART and HDLC ports.
 A partial list of functions implemented in "Channels" includes:

-Manchester, Miller, SDLC, UART, Serial, Parallel, GPIO, COS, Custom, LADEE, NMS, Camera, Ternary, Low Speed, High Speed, Telemetry, Master & Target interactive IO, Adaptive.
+Manchester, Miller, SDLC, HDLC, UART, Serial, Parallel, GPIO, COS, Custom, LADEE, NMS, Camera, Ternary, Low Speed, High Speed, Telemetry, Master & Target interactive IO, Adaptive.
 To support the functions the designs include: memory elements instantiated with FIFO, Dual Port RAM, register files, as well as state-machines, counters, timers, dividers, registers, CRC and Parity generation/checking, software drivers and applications, DMA [direct memory access] and the glue that goes with it.
 Our designs are all written in VHDL and done in a heirarchy allowing direct porting of different features to create new implementations.

 More than 50 customerized versions of the BiSerial family and counting.
 IP-BiSerial-VI, PMC-BiSerial-VI, PC104p-BiSerial-VI, PCIe-BiSerialDb37, and PMC-BiSerial-6T20 are recommended for new designs.